DattellConsulting/KafkaOptimize/README.md

 4. source myenv/bin/activate
 5. pip install confluent-kafka PyYAML
 6. python gen_json.py  # generate test data as large_flattened.json
+7. mkdir /mnt/data/kafkatest # default mount point
-7. python test-runner.py  # runs the test using '/mnt/data/kafkatest' as the mount point for Kafka
+8. python test-runner.py  # runs the test

 ## What the script does:
 Installs and tests throughput up to maximum end to end latency, records results, updates settings, and repeats.
 If any settings increase throughput, the setting will be adopted as the new default for the rest of the test.
 At the end of the test, the best configuration of Kafka and the clients will be output.

 In case we want to run a test with existing Kafka or clients, starting the Kafka application and running an end to end producer/consumer test can both be run individually.

+## When should this script be used
+* Discover hardware bottlenecks/optimal instance size and disk IOPS using the monitoring endpoints along with maximum throughput.
+* Replace the large_flattened.json file with a copy of your data, get optimized settings for both your server and clients.
+* Use the csv output to generate graphs or other data to show examples of how different settings and hardware affect throughput.
+* For training new users and admins, discover how individual settings affect the cluster.
+* For integration testing, consider using setup_kafka.py to create kafka in your test environment.

 ## Limitations and caveats:
+Some Kafka setting will interact with each other in negative ways so be mindful of the default settings set in config.yaml.
+For example, if I am testing ten consumer processes with a single partition, nine of my consumers will be idle.

-This script uses a single server and uses tc to simulat network latency.
+This script uses a single server and uses tc to simulate network latency.
 The automated "test-runner.py" tool will be effective at discovering the effect of specific configurations on both clients and the server.

 For testing existing Kafka clusters, try running only the "latency.py" file and redirected the script towards your kafka implementation.
 Conversely, if you want to test your local client against Kafka, try running only the "setup_kafka.py" script to setup a local version of kafka with simulated latency.

 ZGC is not included in the test.
 Support can be added later if there is a need.

+tc supports packet loss and network latency jitter, however these are not implemented.

 This script does not test updating OS settings like huge pages.
 That could be added at a later date.
 This is what I'm using, but your implementation may need different settings.